animavita/animavita/CONTRIBUTING.md

 $ pnpm install
 ```

-In order to reflect the changes made in the shared packages to the apps, you must run:
+In order to reflect the changes made in the shared packages to the mobile app, you must run:

 ```sh
 $ pnpm shared:watch